lsennn/Deus-ex-machina/README.md

 # DEUS EX MACHINA

 DEUS EX MACHINA (DEM) is a [SillyTavern](https://github.com/SillyTavern/SillyTavern) preset.
-It is designed to be a flexible preset focused on collaborative story writing that can work for almost any card or scenario.
-It adapts dynamically to each scene without confusing the models to generate a workable result (dependent on the model's capabilities).
+It is a flexible preset focused on collaborative story writing, designed to work with almost any card or scenario.
+It adapts dynamically to each scene without confusing the models in order to generate a workable result (depending on the model's capabilities).
 DEM is focused on storytelling first and foremost.
 I believe this is the best approach when it comes to LLM text-generated fiction since literature is much more prominent in the training data of most LLMs than gaming writing or simulations.

 ## Contents